-Next, I wished to change the subject to life scientist's types/styles having no direct connection with the 4C theory.
-Since old times, roughly speaking, there are three typical researcher's types/styles based on means of taking influential data in life science field as follows.
-The first type is a category of researchers who find new biological concepts and/or phenomena based on morphological nature observation like C. R. Darwin.
-Most of primate biologists (in fieldwork) should be classified as this category.
-The second type is a category of researchers who find new biological concepts, phenomena, functions and/or molecules based on their own experimental results like G. J. Mendel.
-Most of experimental biologists (in wet laboratory) should be classified as this category.
-The third type is a category of researchers who find new biological concepts, phenomena, functions and/or molecules based on results/data of other scientist(s) like J. D. Watson and F. H. C. Crick.
-Most of molecular evolutionists and informatics biologists (in dry/silico laboratory) should be classified as this category.
+Next, I wished to change the subject to life scientist's types (styles), which have no direct connection with the 4C theory at all.
+Since old times, roughly speaking, there are three typical researcher's types (styles) depending on means of taking influential data in the life science field as follows.
+The first type is a category of researchers who find new biological concepts and/or phenomena depending on morphological nature observation.
+A typical scientist was C. R. Darwin.
+Most of primate biologists (in the fieldwork) are classified into the category.
+The second type is a category of researchers who find new biological concepts, phenomena, functions and/or molecules depending on their own experimental results.
+A typical scientist was G. J. Mendel.
+Most of experimental biologists (in the wet laboratory) are classified into the category.
+The third type is a category of researchers who find new biological concepts, phenomena, functions and/or molecules depending on results and/or data of other scientists.
+The typical scientists were J. D. Watson and F. H. C. Crick, and M. Kimura.
+Most of molecular evolutionists and informatics biologists (in the dry/silico laboratory) are classified into the category.
 Of course, I belonged thoroughly to the second category; therefore, we could not add any more data to the 4C theory after my thorough retirement.
-To return from the digression, I should like to emphasize once again that these facts were just the reason/excuse for the above-mentioned decision, i.e., in the worst case I must publish at least our actual book at my own expense as an amateur or an old fossil-like/analog-type scientist out of office.
+To return from the digression, I should like to emphasize once again that this fact was one of the reasons and/or excuses for the above-mentioned my decision.
+As noted again, I decided to publish the retirement commemorative monograph at my own expense as if an amateur or an old fossil-like/analog-type scientist out of office.

 I should like to just mention a following word in conclusion.
-Future Biology that I mean must preferentially focus on bio-system (we named the 4C theory) for gain of new cell functions through irreversible creation of chromatin structure plasticity (which should inevitably occur) rather than alterations in genome information (which should incidentally and/or neutrally occur), in order to adapt, cope with and/or overcome unexpected, disadvantageous and/or advantageous environment changes, when higher living things firstly encounter such changes.
-As concrete approaches to generalize the 4C theory, for instance, influences of changes in temperature, atmosphere and/or nutrition on ability to gain new cell functions throughout numerous generations (cell divisions) of established cell lines and development and differentiation of model animals (e.g., mice and rats) may be relatively easy to be examined.
-Consequently, the 4C theory should open the door for acquisition of adaptation ability of higher eukaryotes to the environment changes and thereby innovate the common concept on somatic cells.
-It is because, the bio-system (the 4C theory) to gain new cell functions through irreversible creation of chromatin structure plasticity with epigenetic modifications should be one of the most fundamental phenomena for the life conservation and cell-type determination of higher eukaryotes.
+When higher living things firstly encounter abnormal, unexpected, disadvantageous and/or even advantageous environment changes, they possess the ability to adapt to, cope with and/or overcome such environment changes by means of varied alterations in the chromatin structure, genome information and/or other bio-systems.
+Future Biology that I mean must preferentially focus on the bio-system (we tentatively named the 4C theory) for gaining un-programmed and new cell functions by means of irreversible creation of the chromatin structure plasticity (which inevitably occurs), rather than the bio-systems attributed to alterations in the genome information (which incidentally and/or neutrally occur).
+As a concrete approach to generalize the 4C theory, for instance, elucidation of influences of changes in temperature, atmosphere and/or nutrition on the ability to gain un-programmed and new cell functions in established cell lines through various generations (cell divisions) and in model animals (such as C. elegans, Drosophila, Xenopus, mice, rats, etc.) during development and differentiation is very helpful and significant, because these influences under the varied conditions can be easily studied by many research groups.
+Consequently, the 4C theory can open the door for acquisition of the adaptation ability of higher eukaryotes to the above-mentioned various environment changes and thereby innovate the common concept on the nature of somatic cells.
+Because the bio-system (the 4C theory) for gaining un-programmed and new cell functions by means of irreversible creation of the chromatin structure plasticity with epigenetic modifications is one of the most fundamental and important phenomena for the life conservation and cell-type determination of higher eukaryotes.